 Twin Cities Real Estate Housing Recovery:

-Restoring the health of the housing market is a necessary part of a broader strategy for economic recovery.
+Restoring the health of the housing market is a necessary part of a broader strategy for economic recovery in the Twin Cities.
 Home Destination: Real Estate, Jenna Thuening RE/MAX Results residential realtor, offers Federal Reserve Chairman Ben Bernanke's comments on forecasts for economic growth.

 Multiple national economists have long been in agreement that 2013 would be the turning point for the housing recovery.
 If July is any indication, their predictions are dead-on.
 Twin Cities home buyers were out in force snapped up more homes in July than in any month since mid-2006, according to the Minneapolis Area Association of Realtors.
 There were 5,638 sales in the metro area, an 18 percent jump over July of last year, signaling a strong Minneapolis housing recovery.

 Home prices also marched closer toward levels similar to pre-housing bubble days.
 A combination of pricier homes for sale, slowing foreclosure activity and bidding wars drove the median sales price to nearly $209,000 last month.
 The same housing market trend is across the country and proving that a real hosuing recovery is unfolding.
 The National Association of Realtors said home prices rose 87 percent of the 163 U.S. cities tracked by the group in August of 2013.